How To Avoid Motion Sickness, and Treat It While Traveling

 The major symptom that people complain about when getting motion sickness is nausea.
 So there are several medications that can help with nausea itself, Phenegren or Zofran.

 I am not a huge fan of Phenergan myself, as it is really sedating, and most people have a hard time being able to stay awake when they take it.
 It is quite effective for nausea symptoms, and if you are on a cruise ship - it might be a good option for it.

 Zofran is one of my favorite Anti-nausea medications, as it is not very sedating.
 The only type of motion sickness symptom I get is nausea, and cannot stand the dry mouth or dizziness that comes with the other anti-motion sickness medications - so this is the best option for me personally.

-There can be some drug interactions with Zofran from Amniodarone or other heart rhythm medications, Haldol or other medications used for mental health.
-For those who have some knowledge of how the heart functions it has a known affect on the QTc interval – so be careful when combining medications with this same side affect.
+There can be some drug interactions with Zofran from Amiodarone or other heart rhythm medications, Haldol, or other medications used for mental health.
+For those who have some knowledge of how the heart functions it has a known effect on the QTc interval - so be careful when combining medications with this same side effect.

 A Blissful Ending To A Bad Beginning: